momina-sheikh-dev/momina-sheikh-dev/README.md

 <h2 align="center">Hey, It's Momina.
 A Low Code Developer & A Software Engineer</h2>

 <p align='center'>
 Welcome to my GitHub profile!
 I'm Momina Sheikh a low code developer at 1Dynamics, specializing in Microsoft Power Platform.
 Additionally, I'm proficient in front-end development.
-I also serve as the Social Media Lead at GDSC.
+I also serve as the Social Media Lead at GDSC and JTECH 2024 Social Media Head.

 </p>